 Welcome to Further Details, a series dedicated to ubiquitous but overlooked elements hidden on your favorite products.
 This week: the reason your watch's seconds hand stops when setting the time.

 The mission has been meticulously choreographed — each soldier knows his or her role and the last thing to do is to synchronize watches before going into action.

-Though it seems simple, the hacking function requires components and engineering that a non-hacking watch doesn't: for the seconds hand to stop, the movement itself needs to be stopped.
-This is achieved via a lever or brake against the balance wheel itself (the oscillating wheel often visible through a watch's case back that regulates timekeeping) when the crown is pulled into its time-setting position.
+Though it seems simple, the hacking function requires components and engineering that a non-hacking watch doesn't: for the seconds hand to stop, the movement itself is also stopped.
+This is achieved via a lever or brake against the balance wheel itself (the oscillating wheel that regulates timekeeping and is often visible through a watch's case back) when the crown is pulled into its time-setting position.
 Pushing the crown back in like a button releases the balance and starts the movement again.

 Though most people don't need to plan anything in their lives down to the second, the majority of mechanical watch movements today feature hacking — it's something watch owners have come to expect in all but the most basic and inexpensive watches.
 It's not just the association with more expensive movements that makes hacking desirable, however: it's simply more satisfying and reassuring to set a watch precisely and to see the minute hand line up with an index as the seconds hand passes 12 — rather than have some approximate representation of the exact time on your wrist.

 However, not all watches made today offer hacking, though non-hacking watches are becoming less common.
 Basic and inexpensive movements such as the Miyota 8215 found in modern watches like, say, the Timex Marlin Automatic don't offer hacking.
 Swatch's Sistem51 is another example of a non-hacking mechanical movement.